-Attendance is mandatory to fulfill the clinical case requirements set for by the ARC-STSA.
-The clinical case requirements are approved by ARC-STSA and is a part of the guidelines for accreditation of this program.
+Attendance is mandatory to fulfill the clinical case requirements set for by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA).
+The clinical case requirements are approved by ARC-STSA and are part of the guidelines for accreditation of this program.
 Clinical hours missed will be made up within the semester pending the clinical site's availability.
 See 5B for Program Attendance Policy.